Stalemate

 Stalemate is a situation in chess where the player whose turn it is to move is not in check and has no legal move.
 Stalemate results in a draw.
 During the endgame, stalemate is a resource that can enable the player with the inferior position to draw the game rather than lose.
-In more complex positions, stalemate is much rarer, usually taking the form of a swindle that succeeds only if the superior side is inattentive.
+In more complex positions, stalemate is much rarer, usually the result of a swindle that succeeds only if the superior side is inattentive.
 Stalemate is also a common theme in endgame studies and other chess problems.